 Why Did We Choose Bogs Kids Winter Boots?

-Bogs Have a High Quality of build
+Bogs Rain Boots Have a High Quality of Build

-When we first picked up the rain boots for toddlers, the quality of build was immediately evident.
+When we first picked up the rain boots for toddlers, the quality of the build was immediately evident.
 There is no cheap plastic or rubber anywhere on these rain boots.
 The soles are built with excellent tread made with grippy non-marking rubber to avoid slips and slides while splashing through puddles.
 The upper part of the boot, rather than a continuous piece of low-grade rubber is actually a soft, flexible, waterproof fabric.
-This offers a huge advantage over almost all other kids rubber boots in the market.
+This offers a huge advantage over almost all other kid’s rubber boots in the market.
 The fabric makes movement in the boots significantly better than any other boot we had tried, all while remaining 100% waterproof.

-Another interesting feature of the Bogs rain snow boots is the easy-grip handles built into the leg of the boot.
+Another interesting feature of the Bogs rain and snow boots is the easy-grip handles built into the leg of the boot.
 While at first, this seems like it lowers the water fording depth of the boot, it actually serves a good purpose.
-By having the handles built into the strong fabric of the boot, you avoid the risk of tearing the boot handles off when you pull them up.
+By having the handles built into the strong fabric of the boot, you avoid the risk of tearing the boot handles off when pulling them up.
 This is something I’ve done too many times.

 Bogs Rain Boots vs. Bogs Winter Boots